oskardudycz/event-driven.io/content/posts/2024-08-31--architecture_drivers/index.en.md

 **Still, I never feel comfortable being asked about Software Architecture Drivers.** How do you give someone a checklist for good software?
 Yet I had to answer this time, as [Maciej Jędrzejewski](https://www.linkedin.com/in/jedrzejewski-maciej/) asked me if I could write my thoughts [to his new book](https://leanpub.com/master-software-architecture).
 How could I reject the offer?
 Actually, I could, as it surprised me, but hey, maybe my few words will help others fight their impostor syndrome.
 Or it was just too flattering.
 Nevertheless, here they are!

-It's funny that we called our industry SOFTware, but it's all about making HARD decisions.
+It's funny that we called our industry **SOFTware**, but it's all about making **HARD decisions**.
 Usually, we make them when we're the dumbest: we don't know the business domain, we don't know the user needs, and we are unsure of technology choices.
 Plus, even if we do, our changing environment is open to proving us wrong.

 **For me, architecture decisions are more a process than a set of specific rules.
 It's a process of answering the following questions:**

 **WHY?** So, understanding the product vision and business model.
-Consider where the money flows: who the client and the user are.
+Consider [where the money flows](/en/follow_the_money/): who the client and the user are.
 That's an important fact, as we should care about all users but optimise for clients, especially those who bring money.
 In the end, our product should bring money.

 **WHAT?** Understand what we actually need to build.
 Set a mental model of the business workflow.
 This is an excellent moment for collaborative tooling, brainstorming and modelling practices like Event Storming, Domain Storytelling, etc.